Post Summary: A bucket list for families to get you inspired and excited to explore.

 27. DISNEY CRUISE

-If you’ve got a child obsessed with Frozen or Mickey Mouse, then you might make their dreams come true with a Disney-themed cruise.
+If you have a child obsessed with Frozen or Mickey Mouse, then you might make their dreams come true with a Disney-themed cruise.
 With an opportunity to meet the characters, watch live shows, onboard classes, and more, it’s guaranteed your kid will love the Disney Cruise experience.
 In addition to the onboard experience, most cruises are bound for tropical destinations that everyone in the family will enjoy.
 You can browse through the different Disney cruises and prices here.

 28. VOLUNTEERING TRIP